As a social service worker for the public for many years, I have guided people in the right direction to repair and deter ID theft.

 - An original baptismal or religious record that shows the child's name and date of birth and the name of the religious organization

 - A current school year Associated Student Body (ASB) card or school ID card

-If the child is under 12, then the parent or legal guardian must request the SSN replacement card with the aforementioned ID document of the child and the parent or guardian's driver's license, State ID, or US passport.
-If you are a legal guardian, you must bring proof, which is normally a certified copy of court documents, that shows you have custody of the child.
+If the child is under 12, then the parent or legal guardian must request the SSN replacement card with the aforementioned ID document of the child and the parent or guardian's driver's license, state ID, or U.S. passport.
+If you are a legal guardian, you must bring proof that you have custody of the child, which is normally a certified copy of court documents.

-If the child is a US citizen but has not been updated in SSA's system, their must be proof provided such as, Certificate of Birth Abroad, Certificate of Citizenship, or US Passport.
-If the child is not a US citizen, SSA will need the Employment Authorization card or Resident Card.
+- If the child is a U.S. citizen but has not been updated in SSA's system, you must provide proof such as a Certificate of Birth Abroad, Certificate of Citizenship, or U.S. passport.

-Social Security Administration will not assign you a new number if you were already assigned a legitimate SSN that belongs to you.
-It is is possible to get a new SSN but extremely difficult.
-There are two extreme scenarios where you can get a new SSN.
+Social Security Administration will not assign you a new number if you were already assigned a legitimate SSN that belongs to you—and only you.
+It is possible to get a new SSN, but it's extremely difficult.
+There are a few scenarios where you can get a new SSN.
 The following two are the most extreme:

-- You are a victim of severe domestic abuse and you fear for your life because the abuser knows all your information and can track you down.
-If this happens, you can request for a new number but you must provide sufficient, detailed proof such as court documents that cite domestic abuse, medical papers that state cause of abuse, police reports, and adult protection services from the State social services.
+- Domestic Abuse: You are a victim of severe domestic abuse, and you fear for your life because the abuser knows all your information and can track you down.
+If this happens, you can request a new number, but you must provide sufficient, detailed proof such as court documents that cite domestic abuse, medical papers that state the cause of abuse, police reports, and adult protection services from the state's social services.

-- You are a victim of severe identity theft and it has cause you reprehensible harm to your credit or livelihood.
-If this happens, you must provide excessive proof that the ID theft has cause unbearable harm to your credit as in you cannot obtain a job or government permit and license or lost of investments.
-You must provide proof of harm such as credit reports, bank statements, police reports, and letters from government agencies.
+- ID Theft: You are a victim of severe identity theft, and it has caused you reprehensible harm to your credit or livelihood.
+If this happens, you must provide excessive proof that the ID theft has caused unbearable harm to your credit—as in, you cannot obtain a job or government permit/license, or you've lost investments.
+You must provide proof of harm, such as credit reports, bank statements, police reports, and letters from government agencies.

 Even if you are approved to receive a new number, the old number that was assigned to you will be linked to your new number.
 Receiving a new number will not make your problems go away in an instant.
 It is just a way to get a new start in your life.

-- Call the credit bureaus to request for a free credit report on yourself to see if you have any outstanding loans, bank accounts, or credit cards that do not belong to you. if you see something strange on your report, ask for a block or delete the record from your report
+- Call the credit bureaus to request a free credit report on yourself to see if you have any outstanding loans, bank accounts, or credit cards that do not belong to you.
+If you see something strange on your report, ask for a block or to have the record deleted from your report.

 - Inform utility companies, schools, and other services you may have associated your SSN with.

-What SSA can do though is keep control of your work history.
-If you somehow discovered that someone is using your SSN to gain employment, whether it's local, out of state, or international and it shows up on your work history.
-SSA can remove that data like it never happened.
+What SSA can do, though, is keep control of your work history.
+If you discover that someone is using your SSN to gain employment, whether it's local, out of state, or international, and it shows up on your work history, SSA can remove that data like it never happened.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.